getong/getong_code_snippet/erlang_code/gen_statem/gen_statem.md

 ## repeat_state and repeat_state_and_data

 >> The gen_statem keeps the current state, or does a state transition to the current state if you like, sets NewData, and executes all Actions.
 If the gen_statem runs with state enter calls, the state enter call is repeated, see type transition_option(), otherwise repeat_state is the same as keep_state.

+## timeout option
+The timeout argument, for example, like 5000, is spawn in a new process.
+And then gen_statm:call/3 will not pass the `Caller` as the call process.
+Use dirty_timeout.